hitoshi-watase/sercrod/docs/reference/directives/template.md

 When the template content is rendered (via `*include`):

-- `$root` refers to the root data of the Nablla world in which the include is happening.
+- `$root` refers to the root data of the Sercrod world in which the include is happening.
-- `$parent` refers to the nearest ancestor Nablla host of the include site.
+- `$parent` refers to the nearest ancestor Sercrod host of the include site.
 - The template body behaves like any other inline markup with respect to `$root` and `$parent`.

 `*template` does not add any extra parent layer over this.
 It only defines where the content comes from.